Isabela, Puerto Rico

 Isabela ([isaˈβela]) is a town and municipality of Puerto Rico located in the north-western region of the island, north of San Sebastián; west of Quebradillas; and east of Aguadilla and Moca.
-It is named in honor of Isabella I of Castile.
+It is named in honor of Queen Isabella I of Castile.
 Isabela is spread over 13 barrios and Isabela Pueblo, which is the downtown area and administrative center.
 It is a principal part of the Aguadilla-Isabela-San Sebastián Metropolitan Statistical Area.

 Nicknames

-The town is known as the Jardín del Noroeste ("Garden of the Northwest"), because of the many wild flowers in its landscape.
+The town is known as the Jardín del Noroeste ("Garden of the Northwest"), because of the many wildflowers in its landscape.
 It is also known as El Pueblo de los Quesitos de Hoja ("Town of Leaf Cheeses") for its production of a typical fresh white cheese wrapped in banana plant leaves, reputed to be the best.
 It is also known as la Ciudad de los Gallitos or the "City of the Fighting Cocks."
 Since the 18th century, cock fighting was very common throughout the island, and the town became well known for the quality of its fighting cocks and special breeding and training techniques used by its people.